dojo/docs/dojo/config.rst

 skipIeDomLoaded: false
   For IE only, skip the DOMContentLoaded hack used.
 Sometimes it can cause an Operation Aborted error if the rest of the page triggers script defers before the DOM is ready.
 If this is config value is set to true, then dojo.addOnLoad callbacks will not be triggered until the page load event, which is after images and iframes load.
 If you want to trigger the callbacks sooner, you can put a script block in the bottom of your HTML that calls dojo._loadInit();.
 If you are using multiversion support, change "dojo." to the appropriate scope name for dojo.

+defaultDuration: 200
+  Global setting for duration of animations in miliseconds.

 Configuring dojox Modules
 -------------------------